ardikars/EUID/README.md

 ## Extension

 Extension is 15 bits of user-attached data (0-32767).
-If the data is less than 15 bits then the remaining bits are filled with random data.
+If the data is less than 15 bits, then the remaining bits are filled with random data.

 ## Encoding/Decoding Symbols

-The encoding/decoding symbols use a set of 10 digits and 22 letters, excluding 4 of the 26 letters: I L O U.
+The encoding and decoding symbols use a set of 10 digits and 22 letters, excluding 4 of the 26 letters: I L O U.

 When decoding, upper and lower case letters are accepted, and i and l will be treated as 1 and o will be treated as 0.
 When encoding, only upper-case letters are used.

-The "check-mod symbols" are added to the last string for detecting transmission and entry errors early and inexpensively.
+The "check-mod symbols" are added to the last string to detect transmission and entry errors early and inexpensively.
 The "check-mod symbol" encodes the number modulus 127.
-We can use the remaining bits and add one symbol (2 bits + 5 bits), so our final encoded ID is 27 character string.
+We can use the remaining bits and add one symbol (2 bits + 5 bits), so our final encoded ID is a 27-character string.
+If the check-mod value is set to 127, then there is no need to validate the check-mod when decoding.

 | Symbol Value | Decode Symbol | Encode Symbol |